engineereliab076/engineereliab076/README.md

 - 👋 Hi, I’m @engineereliab076
-- 👀 I’m interested in AI and Machine Learning
+- 👀 I’m an Artificial Intellingence engineer
-- 🌱 I’m currently learning Machine Learning.
+- i am from TANAZANIA bt currently i'm in INDIA
 - 💞️ I’m looking to collaborate on machine learning projects.
 - 📫 How to reach me watsap, +918968699278, IG.._engineer076